 Ray Mears is another favorite amongst bushcrafters and The Survival Handbook is well worth the read.
 He also has quite a few other popular books that might be worth looking into.
 ISBN: 0-946609-88-8

 The Bushman’s Handbook.
 A Practical Guide for Finding Water, Snaring Game, Catching Fish, Camping and General Bushcraft.
 By H.A.
 Lindsay.
 This book was written around 1948, so some of the writing doesn’t seem to flow like today’s books.
 Having said that, the book has some great bushcraft information to bring to the table.
 Finding water has three chapters on it and plenty of methods and ways for collecting water.

 While mainly concentrating on Australian bushland, the knowledge can be transferred and has some hidden gems.
 ISBN: 978-1484837290

-Editors Note; these three books below have just recently been added.
+Editors Note; these books below have just been read and added.

 Outdoor Survival Skills by Larry Dean Olsen.
 Another book that has stood the test of time is Outdoor Survival Skills.
 It covers traps and snares, making bows, primitive shelters, fire making and flint knapping skills to name a few.
 For foraging, the book lists some edible plants (Black and white illustrations.) and their uses.
 ISBN: 0-671-72298-0